Do512 Family - What to do in Austin with Kids

 Marble Falls Annual Walkway of Lights

-The City of Marble Falls will host their annual Christmas celebrations featuring the Walkway of Lights and Light Up Parade on Dec.
-1. You can also enjoy the Winter Ice Skating Rink in Lakeside Park.
+The City of Marble Falls will host their annual Christmas celebrations featuring the Walkway of Lights and Light Up Parade.
+You can also enjoy the Winter Ice Skating Rink in Lakeside Park.
 Additional events throughout the season include Snow Night, Christmas Market on Main, Downtown Sip N’ Shops, and much more.
 Get the full schedule of events here

 Johnson City is quite a beautiful sight!
 Photo by Heidi Okla.